 Additional infoLook through the Python code - you might want to add your own improvements, change the weather info provider or send an email with the total production of the day to yourself.

-Also I did only used the input register values from the inverter that is needed for pvoutput.org - but for the rest of the Growatt mod-bus registers you can take a look at table 4.2 in this document.
+Also I did only used the input register values from the inverter that is needed for pvoutput.org - but for the rest of the Growatt mod-bus registers you can take a look at table 4.2 in the Growatt RTU Protocol V3.05 document found here.

 I did not use the "high" values in the register pairs - since I will never generate that much power, and it just makes the code harder to read.
 Also notice that the "work time" are 2 ticks per second.

-For users with inverters running firmware prior to 1.8, you need to use the serial protocol described here - since I do not think the mod-bus was available.
+For users with inverters running firmware prior to 1.8, you need to use the serial protocol described in growatt-proto.pdf found here - since I do not think the mod-bus was available.

 The German zentralpower inverters should be a clone of the Growatt/Sungold inverters - but I do not know if they also run the same firmware.